Passionate About Pinot — you gotta love Sonoma County’s Pinot Noir

 - wine and food pairings by our sommelier and a 5-star chef prepared for you at your Wine Stay vacation home

-The lovers of Pinot abound in Sonoma County, with scores of savvy winemakers dedicated to this sensitive and evocative varietal.
+Pinot lovers abound in Sonoma County, with scores of savvy winemakers dedicated to this sensitive and evocative varietal.
 Versatile and easy to enjoy with beef, poultry, fish, veggies — Pinot loves food.
 It’s the ideal wine to choose for a group of people with diverse tastes.
 Give us heads-up, and we’ll have some waiting for you on your next visit with The Wine Stay.